watchexec/cargo-watch/README.md

 this tool depends on, or the [issues for the Watchexec tool][watchexec-issues] that we use under the covers.

-If you want more verbose output, try running with the `RUST_LOG=cargo_watch=info` environment variable.
-You can switch `info` to `debug` or even `trace` (caution: very busy output!) for even more messages.
+If you want more verbose output, try running with the `--debug` flag.
 Note that this will also enable debug mode for watchexec.
+When filing an issue, make sure to include a log with `--debug` enabled so problems can be diagnosed better.

 [notify-issues]: https://github.com/passcod/notify/issues
 [watch-issues]: https://github.com/passcod/cargo-watch/issues